-"Over the years, small-cap stocks crush their large- and mid-cap peers."
+"Over the years, small-company stocks -- and the investors who buy them -- crush their large- and mid-cap peers."

-That's how I planned to start this column today.
-By now, I'd be proving my case -- dropping names like Nagel and Quigley and citing 70 years' worth of Ibbotson data.
+I had every intention of starting this column with that gross generalization.
+By now, I'd be making my case – waving charts, dropping obscure names like Nagel and Quigley, and banging the table on 70-plus years' worth of Ibbotson data.

-And by ... now! my inbox would be full.
-"Your numbers are skewed by a few abnormal years," you'd be shouting, or "What about survivorship bias?"
-And you'd be right.
-That's the fatal flaw with relying on historical data: The future is not the past.
+And by ... now ... my inbox would be full.
+"Your numbers are skewed by a few abnormal years," you'd be hollering, or "What about survivorship bias?"
+And, of course, you'd be right.
+That's the fatal flaw with relying on historical data: The past does not always repeat itself.

 So forget the numbers